nvtkaszpir/quake-logo-wall-light/README.md

 Make sure to get a quickly drying spray paint, otherwise post processing will take days and not few hours.

+## Optional for transport

+Stiff picture folder / case for transporting drawings or paintings, size A1 or larger (B1 or A0).
+With A1 format you will probably have to rotate the logo to put it diagonally.

+Bubble wrap foam for extra protection.

+price: ~ 20 USD

 # Time needed

-* 27h for 3d Print on Prusa Mini, but this depends on your printer profile etc
+* 27h for 3D Print on Prusa Mini, but this depends on your printer profile etc
 * 1h of soldering of cables and LED strips
 * 1h uploading WLED firmware to the esp32 from scratch
 * post-processing - depends on what you want